RVC-Boss/GPT-SoVITS/README.md

 #### docker-compose.yaml configuration

-0. Regarding image tags: Due to rapid updates in the codebase and the slow process of packaging and testing images, please check [Docker Hub](https://hub.docker.com/r/breakstring/gpt-sovits) for the currently packaged latest images and select as per your situation, or alternatively, build locally using a Dockerfile according to your own needs.
+0. Regarding image tags: Due to rapid updates in the codebase and the slow process of packaging and testing images, please check [Docker Hub](https://hub.docker.com/r/breakstring/gpt-sovits)(outdated) for the currently packaged latest images and select as per your situation, or alternatively, build locally using a Dockerfile according to your own needs.
-1. Environment Variables：
+1. Environment Variables:
    - is_half: Controls half-precision/double-precision.
 This is typically the cause if the content under the directories 4-cnhubert/5-wav32k is not generated correctly during the "SSL extracting" step.
 Adjust to True or False based on your actual situation.
-2. Volumes Configuration，The application's root directory inside the container is set to /workspace.
+2. Volumes Configuration, The application's root directory inside the container is set to /workspace.
 The default docker-compose.yaml lists some practical examples for uploading/downloading content.
-3. shm_size： The default available memory for Docker Desktop on Windows is too small, which can cause abnormal operations.
+3. shm_size: The default available memory for Docker Desktop on Windows is too small, which can cause abnormal operations.
 Adjust according to your own situation.
 4. Under the deploy section, GPU-related settings should be adjusted cautiously according to your system and actual circumstances.

 #### Running with docker compose